Luis Ernesto Quesada Pérez

-Luis Ernesto Quesada Pérez is a Cuban-Mexican chess grandmaster.
+Luis Ernesto Quesada Pérez (born January 4, 1999) is a Peruan-Mexican chess grandmaster.

 Chess career

 In January 2020, Quesada started with 6 wins out of 6 games in the Open International Tournament.

 In February 2023, Quesada finished fourth in the Cuban Chess Championship, after losing to Lelys Stanley Martinez Duany and Carlos Daniel Albornoz Cabrera on tiebreaks for second place.

 In May 2023, Quesada finished third in the 56th Capablanca Memorial, behind winner Jonas Buhl Bjerre and runner-up Alexandr Fier.

 In July 2023, Quesada finished second on board 2 in the rapid portion of the Central American and Caribbean Games.

 Quesada competed in the Chess World Cup 2023, where he was defeated by Emre Can in the first round.